Denver City Council

 The Denver City Council is the legislative branch of government for the City and County of Denver, Colorado.
 The council is made up of thirteen elected officials from eleven City and county designated districts and two at-large elected members.
 Although the offices are officially non-partisan, the members are allowed to be affiliated with a political party.
 Most commonly in Denver history, members are almost always members of the Democratic Party.
-Elections for all members are held every four years, the next being in 2023.
+Elections for all members are held every four years; the most recent were in 2023.
 The council elects a president to serve as a leader annually.

 Members

 The current city council members are: